Ancient (band): History

 Aphazel later moved to the United States where he met Lord Kaiaphas of Virginia-based black metal band Grand Belial's Key, who soon became the new vocalist and drummer of Ancient.
 In 1996, the band signed a contract with Metal Blade Records (which led to sellout accusations), and two new members joined the band: Kimberly Goss as a female vocalist and keyboardist, and Kjetil as a drummer.
 Together, they recorded Ancient's second full-length album The Cainian Chronicle, a new guitarist/keyboardist entered Ancient under the name of Jesus Christ aka Luci and later embarked on a European tour.

 In 1997, Goss was released from the band., Kjetil had left the band.
 With the new lineup, Aphazel, Kiaphas, Jesus Christ! began Writing, Erichte was recruited as the Female vocalist.
 Ancient released their third album, Mad Grandiose Bloodfiends A Black Metal Gothic classic.
 After a world tour, Aphazel met Deadly Kristin, who became the new female vocalist, and he decided to move to Italy.

 1998 brought more lineup changes: Krigse took over the drums, Dhilorz became the new bassist, and Lord Kaiaphas left the band.
 In 1999, The Halls of Eternity was released, with Aphazel as the new vocalist.

 Upon the exit of Krigse, Ancient went on to find a replacement in the local metal scene.
 A new tour followed, including the band's first concerts in Scandinavia, and in 2000, Ancient played at Wacken Open Air main stage with the new drummer GroM who joined in May 2000.
 A compilation EP, God Loves the Dead, was released in January 2001, featuring some remixes, a new single and a cover of Iron Maiden's 'Powerslave' song.

 Ancient's fifth album, Proxima Centauri, was recorded at Los Angered Recording (Andy LaRocque's studio) and mastered at Sterling Sound in New York by Chris Athens.
 Released in October 2001.
 Another world tour followed, including Mexico, Eastern Europe and Israel.
-Ancient then proceeded to move closer to their classic black metal origins and began the writing of a new album as a 4-piece without female vocals.
+Ancient then proceeded to move closer to their classic black metal origins, although more technical and polished, and began the writing of a new album as a 4-piece without female vocals.